conmulligan/Flash.swift/README.md

 [![Swift](https://github.com/conmulligan/Flash.swift/actions/workflows/swift.yml/badge.svg)](https://github.com/conmulligan/Flash.swift/actions/workflows/swift.yml)

 Flash messages -- or toasts, in Android parlance -- are discrete, non-modal alerts designed to notify users without completely capturing their focus.
-For example, you might use a flash message to let the user know that new data has finished loading, that a piece of data has been saved, or that a non-critical error has occurred.
+For example, you might use a flash message to let the user know that new data has finished loading, that a document has been saved, or that a non-critical error has occurred.

 Flash.swift makes displaying these kinds of messages easy, and gives you flexibility to custom their appearance and behaviour.